get-convex/shop-talk/README.md

 bun convex env set OPENAI_API_KEY {YOUR_KEY}
 ```

+4. Setup your `.env.local`.
+Checkout `example.env.local` for what local vars Vite expects

-4. Open your browser and navigate to the local development server (typically http://localhost:5173)
+5. Open your browser and navigate to the local development server (typically http://localhost:5173)

-## Development
+## Layout

 The project is structured with:
 - `/src` - React frontend code